 Sutures will be removed one week following your surgery.
 Initially the incisions are prominent and slightly raised.
 However, they will gradually flatten and blend into the surrounding skin after several months.
 In most cases the fine scar can be readily camouflaged with cosmetics.

 Upper eyelid sagging can be aggravated by a laxity of the eyebrow, which is displaced below the bony orbital rim.
 If you have significant drooping of the brow, eyelid surgery alone may accentuate the distorted position of the brow.
-In such case we would also recommend a browlift to provide the most pleasing aesthetic result.
+In such cases we would also recommend a browlift to provide the most pleasing aesthetic result.

 Lines that are produced as a result of facial expression – smiling, grimacing, frowning, and the like are not alleviated.
 Such movements result from normal contractions of the facial muscles and are observed in all individuals regardless of age or skin type.